Skip to main content

 If you've been scammed, follow these steps to take action.

-1. Don't send any more money.
+report If you have sent money, do not send any more.
 Block all contact from the scammer.

-3. Warn your family and friends about the scam, so they can watch out for potential follow up scams.
+report Warn your family and friends about the scam and be wary of follow up scams.

 If you've paid a scammer